 PPVAR goal: video verification standards ready by June 2014

-HENDERSON, Nev.—With the goal of having a set of video verification standards in place by June 2014, a group of law enforcement and alarm industry representatives gathered for the first time to hash out the best-practices for video alarm response.
+HENDERSON, Nev.—With the goal of having a set of video verification best practices in place by June 2014, a group of law enforcement and alarm industry representatives gathered for the first time to hash out the best-practices for video alarm response.

 “The goal is to have the document ready for ESX [in June 2014],” Keith Jentoft, president of RSI Video Technologies and Videofied, and an industry liaison for PPVAR said.
 He added: “Right now we’re hoping [the standards writing body] is the CSAA.
 The default is to give it to them when we’re done with it so we can carry it forward as the official standard.”